Mission Statement - Letter of Intent

 Ancillary to his core practice, Sean has extensive experience with federal and state securities laws and regulations, state corporate laws, and general corporate matters and corporate governance, with related experience in tax, intellectual property, employee benefits, ERISA, environmental, and bankruptcy practice areas.

 Sean’s entertainment and media clients include motion picture and television studios, entertainment finance companies, high-net-worth investors, producers, and executives in the entertainment, media, and sports industries.
 In addition, Sean frequently represents producers, financiers, and distributors of digital content, private equity and hedge funds, early-stage and venture-backed companies and startups.
 Sean’s non-entertainment clients include global financial services providers, real estate development and acquisition companies, family offices and investment advisors providing third-party fairness and solvency opinions.

 Founding Member Robyn Spangler has spent her career in the entertainment industry working both in front of and behind the camera.
-Ms. Spangler holds a Bachelor of Fine Arts in music and theatre receiving a full scholarship and was also an additional vocal scholarship award her senior year.
-She has worked for major entertainment companies including Kings Island / Taft Broadcasting and Opryland / Gaylord Entertainment as well as WTTV Channel 4 in Indianapolis.
-Behind the camera she has experience in marketing, public relations and sales working at several PR firms including Columbia Entertainment and The Walt Disney Studios as well as several private publicity firms.
+Ms. Spangler holds a Bachelor of Fine Arts in music and theatre receiving a full scholarship in music and was also awarded an additional vocal scholarship her senior year.
+She has worked for major entertainment companies including Taft Broadcasting and Gaylord Entertainment as well as WTTV Channel 4 Fox in Indianapolis.
+Behind the camera she has experience in marketing, public relations and sales working at several PR firms including Columbia Pictures Entertainment and Walt Disney Feature Films Division as well as several private publicity firms.